Skycoder42/QPathEdit/README.md

 The documentation was created using [doxygen](www.doxygen.org/).
 It includes an HTML-documentation and Qt-Help files that can be included into QtCreator (QtAssistant) to show F1-Help (See [Adding External Documentation](https://doc.qt.io/qtcreator/creator-help.html#adding-external-documentation) for more details).

 ## Download
 All downloads are located at [github release](https://github.com/Skycoder42/QPathEdit/releases).
+The downloads include:
+- A .pri file for easy project includes (Just add include(<path_to>/qpathedit.pri) to your project and all the includes/libray imports/... will be done by that file!)
+- The QPathEdit-class and a resource file with the icon (automatically included by the pri-file)
+- The HTML and QtHelp documentation
+- QtCreator-Plugins, all build with Qt 5.6 and working with at least the current version (3.6.1), for:
+  - Windows
+  - OsX
+  - X11 (x64 only)

 ## Icons
 The edit uses a default icon for joined dialog buttons.
 The icon was downloaded from http://www.fatcow.com/free-icons.